Sirishagowda2025/NewsRadar/README.md

 newsradar/
 ├── main.py              # Entry point — runs the full pipeline
 ├── config.py            # All categories, keywords, and settings
-├── .env.example         # Template for your secrets (safe to commit) ├── .env                 # Your actual secrets (gitignored — never committed) ├── .gitignore
+├── .env                 # Your actual secrets (gitignored — never committed) └── README.md
-└── README.md
 ```